Romanticism

 William Blake’s Songs of Innocence and of Experience Explained

 William Blake was undoubtedly a genius.
-And as usually happens with geniuses and people ahead of their time, he was scorned and disregarded by critics and fellow artists, many of whom considered him insane.
+And, as it usually happens with geniuses and people ahead of their time, he was scorned and disregarded by critics and fellow artists, many of whom considered him insane.
 Today, England recognizes his work as one of the greatest contributions to their cultural heritage, with his Songs of Innocence and of Experience read at schools.
-Since William Blake’s birthday is today, we will look closer at this collection of poems.
+Let’s look closer at this collection of remarkable illustrated poems.

 William Blake, Songs of Innocence, Title page, 1789, presented by Mrs John Richmond 1922 to Tate Britain, London, UK.